RafaGago/ssc/readme.md

 release the input messages manually through the "ssc_drop_all_input" call to mark them as used and allow resource deallocation.

+Every fiber has its own time (which can be above real time), so if you are modifying global data from many fibers time coherency is lost, one fiber can see modifications done in "the future" from another fiber.
+To solve this there already is an unexposed parameter "max_look_ahead_time_us" in each group scheduler.
+TODO: move the "max_look_ahead_time_us" to be by fiber.

 Current status
 ==============